 This paper is structured as follows.
-In Section \ref{sec:binned_probability}, we introduce notation and define the binned-count probability distributions and its connection to the characteristic function, the quantity at the core of this paper.
+In Section \ref{sec:binned_probability}, we introduce notation, define the binned-count probability distribution and highlight its connection to the characteristic function, the quantity at the core of this paper.
 In Section \ref{sec_characteristic_GBS}, we explicitly compute the binned-count probability distribution of a GBS instance employing PNR detectors, and provide evidence that it can be done efficiently on a classical computer.
 In Section \ref{sec:asymptotic} we derive the Haar-averaged asymptotic behaviour of these distributions, while in Section \ref{sec:mock_up} we show how our formalism can readily be adapted to compute the binned probability distributions for classical input states such as thermal states and squashed states.
-In Section \ref{sec:partial_distinguishability} we show how partial distinguishability may be introduced into binned GBS framework.
+In Section \ref{sec:partial_distinguishability} we show how a model of partial distinguishability may be introduced into the binned GBS framework.
 Lastly, in Sec.~\ref{sec:conclusions} we draw conclusions and give some final remarks.